Private Equity Management Fees and Expenses: Avoiding Investor Claims and SEC Enforcement Actions

 Lessons From Recent Claims and Penalties; Procedures and Disclosures to Improve Investor Confidence

 This CLE course will instruct counsel for private equity (PE) fund managers on the disclosure issues and conflicts of interest associated with fund fees and expense allocations.
-The panel will discuss recent SEC actions, and best practices in administration and reporting that will pass muster with investors and the SEC.
+The panel will discuss recent SEC actions and guidance, and best practices in administration and reporting that will pass muster with investors and the SEC.

-- Overview of SEC oversight and authority with respect to private equity funds
+- Overview of SEC oversight and authority concerning PE funds

 - Notable SEC enforcement actions on undisclosed fees and expenses